Wisconsin’s Democratic governor scales back Republican tax cut, signs state budget

 Evers previously threatened to veto the entire budget over the UW cut.
 But on Wednesday, he noted that the university can recoup the cut, and he used his partial veto to protect 188 DEI positions at UW that were slated for elimination under the Republican plan.

 Evers called cuts to UW funding “shortsighted, misguided and wrong for the workforce and wrong for our state.”
+But he also said he was confident UW would be able to work with lawmakers to get the $32 million later.

+One of Evers’ vetoes removed a measure that would have prohibited Medicaid payments for gender-affirming care.
+The governor accused Republicans of “perpetuating hateful, discriminatory, and anti-LGBTQ policies and rhetoric” with the proposal.

+The tax plan Evers signed into law cut the two lowest tax rates, paid by households earning less than $36,840 a year or individuals who make less than $27,630.
+Wealthier payers will also benefit from the cuts but must continue to pay higher rates on income that exceeds those limits.
+Republicans’ plan would have directed the largest tax cuts to the two wealthiest brackets.

 Democratic state lawmakers were unified in voting against the budget.
 They argued that Republicans were misguided in prioritizing cutting taxes over funding other areas such as a pandemic-era child care program that will see its money run out this year.
 Democrats also criticized an increase in aid to private schools that accept students using a taxpayer-funded voucher.

 But most Democratic lawmakers stopped short of calling for Evers to veto the entire plan.
-Some of the ones who voted against the budget joined Evers, local leaders, members of his Cabinet and others at a bill signing ceremony in the Capitol.
+Some of the ones who voted against the budget joined Evers when he signed the bill.

 Evers ignored a call from 15 liberal advocacy and government watchdog groups that had urged him to “fight like hell for our collective future” and veto the entire budget, which they argued would further racial and economic inequality.